-3 Ways to Calculate Leave Accrual for Your Staff
+How to Calculate Leave Accrual for Your Staff: Formulas & Examples

 Improve employee attendance

-However, the topic is trickier than it seems at first glance.
-Various factors and variables you need to keep in mind, such as leave types (sick, vacation, etc.), accrual rates, company policies, and employee-specific circumstances, can make accurate calculations challenging.
+You need to keep in mind a multitude of factors and variables, including leave types (sick, vacation, etc.), accrual rates, company policies, and employee-specific circumstances.
+All this can make calculations quite challenging.

 That’s why we decided to dedicate this entire post to the subject of leave time accruals.
 We’ll go over some of the more common practices and suggest a few tips on how you can make your life a bit easier.

-Leave time accrual relates to the number of days or hours of paid leave time an employee earns while working at a company.
+Leave time accrual is the process of calculating the number of days or hours of paid leave time an employee earns while working at a company.

-• Accrual rate.
-This is the rate at which an employee earns leave time.
-For example, an employee might earn one day of leave for every month worked.
+This is the speed at which an employee earns leave time.
+For example, if an hourly worker accrues 1 hour of vacation for every 40 work hours, their accrual rate is 0.025:

-• Accrual frequency.
-This refers to how often leave time is accrued, such as monthly or annually.
+This refers to how often leave time is accrued:

-• Yearly accrual.
 A yearly accrual rate is probably the easiest in terms of calculations and works excellent for long-term employees who have put in a year of tenure.
-With this rate, employees receive their entire yearly PTO allowance on their anniversary date or at the start of the year, and when they take a leave, you simply subtract it from their current balance.
+With this rate, employees receive their entire yearly PTO allowance on their anniversary date or at the start of the year.
+And whenever they take a day off, you simply subtract it from their current balance.

-To calculate an employee’s accrued time under this rate, divide the total number of awarded PTO days per year (let’s say twenty) by the total number of work days in a year (5 days x 52 weeks = 260).
+A daily leave accrual is when employees earn a certain amount of paid leave time for every day of work (it’s an excellent rate for part-time workers, but only for those who work full-day shifts).
+To calculate an employee’s accrued time under this rate, divide the total number of awarded PTO days per year (let’s say 20) by the total number of work days in a year:

 With this rate, your part-timers will get less paid vacation time, while full-time employees who work overtime can earn more.